magentaong/BefriendersCircle/README.md

 ## License

-This project is developed as part of the Element of Software Construction course at the National University of Singapore.
+This project is developed as part of the Element of Software Construction course in Singapore University of Technology and Design. :)

 Team C3T3 - All rights reserved.